Readit News logoReadit News

 Yoofie commented on Discovery Coding jimmyhmiller.github.io/di... · Posted by u/surprisetalk

-andruc · 7 months ago
+andruc · a year ago

 Casey Muratori talks about this in his Handmade Hero videos.
 I believe he calls it exploration-based programming.